mohamedtalaat172002/CompanyEmployeeApi/README.md

 - **Invalid Request Handling**: Manages and responds to invalid requests effectively, handling the exception in a better way than throwing try and catch everywhere in the project.

 - **CRUD Operations**: Enables Create, Read, Update, and Delete operations for efficient management of employees and companies data.

     Collection of Companies: Users can add a collection of companies in one request

     Company with Employees: Allows the creation of a company entity with its associated employees in a single request, reducing the number of API calls required.

+    Also the patch end point is added.

+- **validation**: implements validation mechanisms to ensure data integrity and correctness.

+- **Asynchronous code**: Employs asynchronous programming techniques for operations to improve performance and responsiveness.

 ## Contact Information
 For questions, mail [Mohamed Talaat](mailto:mohamedtalaat172002@gmail.com).